wiesehahn/quarto_website_template/README.md

 5. (optionally) change the style of the website (fonts, colors,...) in the [`custom_theme.scss`](/custom_theme.scss) file.

-The website is rendered with Quarto either locally (has to be installed) or in Github automatically each time new content is added/changed via Github Actions to the `_site` folder, do not change anything in there.
+The website is rendered with Quarto either locally (has to be installed) or automatically via Github Actions each time new content is added/changed (merged pull requests).
+The Html-site is created in the `_site` folder (do not change anything in there manually).
+In order to make Github actions work you have to change the repository settings under `Settings` / `Pages` / `Source` to `Github Actions`.

 ## Info